Technologx/Icon-Packs-CM-Themes/README.md

 # Icon Packs &amp; CM Themes
-A place for you to share your work with others &amp; gain more downloads!
+A place for you to share your work with others &amp; gain more downloads!<br>
+Now when you add your icon pack or cm theme to the list please include a screenshot &amp; download link if you fail to do so I will reject your pill request.
 <br>
 <br>
 Categories: